 It’s important to note that RRSP contributions can be made into the next calendar year, up until Mar.
 1 of the following tax year.
 Next year’s RRSP deadline is Mar.
 1, 2022.

 What types of investments can I put in my RRSP?

-The Government of Canada has strict guidelines about what investments are allowed to be held in an RRSP.
+The Government of Canada has guidelines about what investments are allowed to be held in an RRSP.
 Below are some of the more common types of RRSP investments.

 Stocks are a common investment people have in their RRSPs.
 The cost of stocks and their ongoing value depends on the health of the stock market.
-The earnings of the corporations in which your money is invested plays a role, as well.
+The earnings of the corporations in which your money is invested play a role, as well.
 They can be risky investments in an uncertain market.
 As far as long-term investments go, the benefit of stocks is that they will often have time to recover from downward market fluctuations or business-altering events.

 Stocks are great investments for two reasons: First, you make money off of upward market trends, and the company in which you invest will often pay out dividends, making them additionally lucrative investments.

 Bonds are investments into a government or corporation — a.k.a., a loan.
 In exchange for your investment, after a period of time you will get your money back, plus interest.
 They are long-term, fixed investments.
 As of 2017, Canada no longer sells government sales bonds, but other governments offer savings bonds, and Canadians are able to invest in them.

 In order to invest in mutual funds, you need a money manager who uses pooled funds of multiple investors to invest in groups of stocks or bonds.
 Mutual funds are tied to a market or market sector.
 People invested in mutual funds are charged an annual fee by the fund managers.